daviddenton/fintrospect/src/main/site/client-routes.md

 both sides of an HTTP boundary to provide a type-safe remote contract, to either:

 1. Auto-generate fake HTTP server implementations for remote HTTP dependencies.
-In this case, defining the ```RouteSpec``` as part of an HTTP client contract and then simply reusing them as the server-side contract of a testing fake - see the "full" example code
+In this case, defining the ```RouteSpec``` as part of an HTTP client contract and then simply reusing them as the server-side contract of a testing fake - see the ```/clients``` example code
 2. Use a shared library approach to define a contract and the data objects that go across it for reuse in multiple applications, each of which import the shared library.
 This obviously binary-couples the applications together to a certain degree, so utmost care should be taken, backed up with sufficient CDC-style testing to ensure that the version of the contract deployed is valid on both ends.